Ericliu001/SwiftUI-Architecture-Sample/README.md

 }
 ```

-The main navigation container uses `NavigationStack` with a binding to the router's `navigationPath`.
+The main navigation container uses `NavigationStack` with a binding to the router's `chatTabPath`.
 This creates a single navigation stack that manages all navigation state.

 **Key Benefits:**
 - Single NavigationStack for the entire app